“Born to Run”

 Verse–chorus with bridge and coda

 “Born to Run,” released in 1975 as the title track of Bruce Springsteen’s third album, presents a densely packed musical design built to convey momentum, urgency, and longing for escape.
-Written primarily in E major and set in a steady 4/4 meter, the song moves at a brisk pace that rarely dips in its dynamics, strengthening the restless drive of its narrator.
+Written primarily in E major and set in a steady 4/4 meter, the song moves at a brisk pace that rarely dips in its dynamics, reinforcing the narrator's restless drive.
 The form follows a verse–chorus layout enriched by pre-chorus passages, a bridge, a prominent saxophone solo, and an extended coda that draws the emotional arc to a close.
 A coda is a concluding section in a musical composition that brings the piece to an end.
 It can vary in length, from just a few measures to an entire section.
-The song began with a guitar riff, but Springsteen completed much of the writing at the piano.
+Although Springsteen began writing the song with a guitar riff, he completed much of it at the piano.
 The final recording used an exceptionally dense production process, mixing 72 tracks into a tightly compressed sound mass.
 Guitars, piano, bass, drums, glockenspiel, strings, layered vocals, and Clarence Clemons’s saxophone are blended so closely that individual timbres blur together, creating a gravelly, engine-like roar that parallels the imagery of highways, motorcycles, and motion.
 Some of the lead guitar parts were inspired by surf rock guitarist Duane Eddy's style, with excessive spring reverb and a tremolo-picked attack.

-This approach was directly influenced by Phil Spector’s wall-of-sound technique, which sought emotional force through accumulation rather than instrumental separation.
-In “Born to Run,” that technique produces a cinematic scale, with harmonic motion pushing the melody forward and the rhythm section maintaining relentless thrust.
+The dense, layered production was directly influenced by Phil Spector's wall-of-sound technique, which sought emotional force through accumulation rather than instrumental separation.
+In “Born to Run,” the wall-of-sound technique produces a cinematic scale, with harmonic motion pushing the melody forward and the rhythm section maintaining relentless thrust.
 The bridge offers a short release from that intensity before the song surges back into its final statements.
 The long coda allows the emotional stakes of the narrative to settle rather than end abruptly.
 Lyrically, the song is written in the first person as an address to Wendy, presenting escape as both romantic promise and existential necessity.
 Springsteen later described the song’s core impulse as a desire to leave Freehold, New Jersey, a sentiment sharpened by references to Route 9 and images of confinement.
-These themes resonated strongly in the mid-1970s, when economic crisis, political scandal, and the aftermath of Vietnam had left many Americans doubtful about traditional promises of upward mobility.
+Themes of escape, confinement, and disillusionment resonated strongly in the mid-1970s, when economic crisis, political scandal, and the aftermath of Vietnam had left many Americans doubtful about traditional promises of upward mobility.

 “What a Fool Believes”